 Personality researchers almost never talk about types because true personality types almost never exist.

-Personality researchers almost never talk about types because true personality types almost never exist.
+Personality researchers rarely talk about types because true personality types almost never exist.
 That is, there are not many psychological characteristics in which people naturally and cleanly fall into one category or another.
 Instead, people vary from one another across all levels of a trait continuum.

-You and I might both be low in sensation-seeking, but maybe you’re much lower than I am, and researchers want to measure and explain that difference.
-Putting both of us in the low sensation-seeker box throws away a great deal of information and nuance that’s important in understanding people’s behavior.
+You and your neighbor might both be low in sensation-seeking, but maybe you’re much lower than your neighbor is, and researchers want to measure and explain that difference.
+Putting both of you in the low sensation-seeker box throws away a great deal of information and nuance that’s important in understanding people’s behavior.

 What is The Myers-Briggs Indicator Test?

 But the Myers-Briggs Type Indicator is, as its name indicates, a type indicator.
-It basically tells you what type of person you are on 4 characteristics: extrovert vs introvert, sensing versus intuition, thinking versus feeling, and judging versus perceiving.
-You don’t need to understand what those terms mean, but after people take the Myers-Briggs, they get a 4 letter code that tells them which of 16 types they are.
+It tells you what type of person you are on four characteristics: extrovert vs introvert, sensing versus intuition, thinking versus feeling, and judging versus perceiving.
+You don’t need to understand what those terms mean, but after people take the Myers-Briggs, they get a four letter code that tells them which of 16 types they are.

-If you have taken the Myers-Briggs, you can probably remember your type—you’re an ISTJ or an INFP or an ESTP or whatever.
-And that code reflects your type.
+If you have taken the Myers-Briggs, you can probably remember your type—you’re an ISTJ, an INFP, an ESTP, or whatever, and that code reflects your type.

 As a way to provide people with insights about their own and other people’s personalities, the Myers-Briggs is quite useful.
-It not only gives people insight into their own personality, but it also helps people understand others.
-So, once I realize that a coworker and I have different approaches to the world—that we’re different types—I can work within those differences rather than just assume that the coworker is being obstinate, or doesn’t like me, or is mentally unbalanced.
+It not only gives people an insight into their personality, but it also helps people understand others.
+For example, once I realize that a coworker and I have different approaches to the world—that we’re different types—I can work within those differences rather than just assume that the coworker is being obstinate, doesn’t like me, or is mentally unbalanced.

-And part of the Myers-Briggs’ usefulness in the workplace lies in its type-based approach.
+Part of the Myers-Briggs’ usefulness in the workplace lies in its type-based approach.
 For practical purposes, it’s easier for people to think in terms of types of personalities rather than in terms of traits on a continuum.
 However, for scientific understanding, not only do types badly misrepresent the nature of personality, but the characteristics measured by the Myers-Briggs don’t easily map onto the basic personality traits that have been uncovered by personality research.
-So, although it’s a practical tool, personality researchers rarely use the Myers-Briggs Type Indicator.
+Although it’s a practical tool, personality researchers rarely use the Myers-Briggs Type Indicator.